AF-Ford/mojito-esx_chopshop/README.md

 # Features

 When a player owned vehicle is chopped, the vehicle is removed from the database

+Certain vehicles can be blacklisted from being chopped.

 Chop any vehicle for these items: